 Code Enforcement - Sign Code Information

 Signs placed within the City are regulated by the Sign Ordinance which is also enforced by the Code Enforcement Division.
 Permits are issued for both temporary and permanent signs for businesses in the City.
-Staff members remove illegally posted signs to help keep the City"s roadways beautiful and uncluttered.
+Staff members remove illegally posted signs to help keep the City's roadways beautiful and uncluttered.

-In keeping with the community"s desire to improve the scenic landscape of our City, the Gladstone Community Development Corporation is offering loans of up to $15,000.00 for a term of up to 5 years for improvements such as signage upgrades, landscaping, facade improvements and parking lot repairs.
+In keeping with the community's desire to improve the scenic landscape of our City, the Gladstone Community Development Corporation is offering loans of up to $15,000.00 for a term of up to 5 years for improvements such as signage upgrades, landscaping, facade improvements and parking lot repairs.

 The latest updates to the Gladstone Sign Ordinance was adopted in May 2009 includes landscaping around ground or monument signs and new regulations on electronic message center or changeable message signs.
 Click on Sign Updates to view changes.
-Feel free to call our office at 816-436-2200 or click here if you have further questions.

 Temporary Sign Permit Application